mgrubinv/fitness/README.md

 ## Distinctiveness and Complexity

+This project was my final project of Harvard's CS50 Web Programming with Python and JavaScript.
+The requriment was to develop a web application of my own idea and entirely from scratch.
+The project utilizes the Django framework.
+The main programming language used is Python supported by JavaScript, CSS and HTML code.

-For the final project I have build a web application for Personal Trainers and their customers to log training records and customer body stats biometrics.
+For the subject I have chose to build a web application for Personal Trainers and their customers to log training records and customer body stats biometrics.

-I have based my work on following criterias to be distinctive and offering additional complexity:
+I have based my work on following criterias to be distinctive and offering additional complexity to the material learned in the course:

 1. Being a Personal Trainer myself, I have developed the application based on my personal experiece which functionality a trainer and his customers would be interested in.